scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The code block below defines an AS entry `ASEntry` in Protobuf message format.

 ~~~~
 message ASEntry {
     SignedMessage signed = 1;
     PathSegmentUnsignedExtensions unsigned = 2;
 }
 ~~~~

 It includes the following components:

 - `SignedMessage`: The signed component of an AS entry.
-For the specification of this part of the AS entry, see :ref:`signed-compo` below.
+For the specification of this part of the AS entry, see [](#signed-compo) below.
 - `PathSegmentUnsignedExtensions`: The unsigned and thus unprotected part of the AS entry.
 These are extensions with metadata that need no explicit protection.

 #### AS Entry Signed Component {#signed-compo}

 ~~~~
         +------------------------------------------------------+